qilingframework/rtfd.io/docs/howto.md

 - ql.root = False
 > - change to True means analysis must run with sudo.
 Impact, bind on default port which is 1024 or lower

-- ql.output = None
-> - refer to the section above

 - ql.verbose = 1
 > - from 1 till n, please refer to [print section](https://docs.qiling.io/en/latest/print/) for more details